danigrant/enterprise-bits-docs/README.md

 ![screenshot](https://github.com/danigrant/enterprise-docs/raw/master/dash.png)

-Welcome to EnterpriseReady!
-Our goal is to help you move faster building your SaaS application by providing enterprise-ready account features such as audit logging and role-based access control that work out of the box.
+Welcome to EnterpriseReady.
+Our goal is to help you move faster building your SaaS application by providing you enterprise-ready account features such as audit logging and role-based access control that work out of the box.
 With EnterpriseReady, you can focus on what you do best – actually building your product – and leave all of the enterprise bits of your SaaS application to us.

 With EnterpriseReady, you can easily add:
 * Multi-User Team Management